jeffqchen/Diamond-Monster-3D-VRAM-Expansion/README.md

 Finally, check all vias again and make sure no extra copper is folded into the gap between vias.
 If small amount of copper is sticking outwards, you can fold it into the via.

-#### Solder On Signal Attenuation Resistors

-Solder on the 47 Ohm resistor onto the adapter boards.
-Don't screw this one up.

 #### Solder On Female Pin Headers

 Check the connector with a thin needle and make sure all holes are open properly (you never know...)